Shaken or Stirred? An Analysis of MetaFormer's Token Mixing for Medical Imaging

 \subsubsection{Global Ranking of Token Mixers}

-Grouped convolution with a kernel size of $K=3$ obtains the overall best rank (0.767), followed by pooling with $K=3$ (0.691).
+Grouped convolution with a kernel size of $K=3$ obtains the overall best rank (0.731), followed by pooling with $K=3$ (0.666).
 To make a more general statement, we averaged the rankings over the different token mixers and kernel sizes (see right column in Tab.~\ref{tab:classification}).
-We observe that less complex token mixers perform better on average, putting grouped convolution (0.584) first, followed by pooling (0.579), convolution (0.573) and with a large margin local attention (0.268).
-Moreover, smaller kernel sizes appear to be favourable, with $K=3$ (0.585) and 5 and 7 comparable (0.453/0.466).
+We observe that less complex token mixers perform better on average, putting convolution (0.594) first, followed by grouped convolution (0.56), pooling (0.53) and with a large margin local attention (0.273).
+Moreover, smaller kernel sizes appear to be favourable, with $K=3$ ranking 0.563 on average and 5 and 7 comparable (0.4692/0.4653).
 So in general, less complex token mixers with a smaller kernel sizes perform the best on average across different data sets.
 See appendix Tab.~\ref{tab_ap:classification_ranking} for absolute and relative ranking scores for each dataset.
-The noticeably lower ranks of attention-based token mixers with local on average of 0.268 and global with 0.353 suggest them less suitable when training from scratch on relatively small datasets.
+The noticeably lower ranks of attention-based token mixers with local on average of 0.273 and global with 0.484 suggest them less suitable when training from scratch on relatively small datasets.
 However, due to local attention's training instabilities (see Sec.~\ref{sec:training_instability}), we had to reduce the learning rate to $1e^{-4}$.
 Although, we doubled the number of epochs for a comparable overall optimization budget, the reported \acp{auc} could still be underestimating local attention's potential.
-The better average rank of grouped convolution (0.584) than convolution (0.573) suggests that the channel cross-talk lacked by grouped convolution can be effectively compensated by the channel-MLP within the MetaFormer block.
+The similar average rank of grouped convolution (0.56) and convolution (0.594) suggests that the channel cross-talk lacked by grouped convolution can be effectively compensated by the channel-MLP within the MetaFormer block.